AlfieFeldspar/JSPromises/README.md

 'catchAsync' - checks inventory for shop items (sunglasses, pants, bags); error handling using catch if supply is not adequate.

-'promiseAllConcurr' - checks inventory using promise.all so inventory for each is checked concurrently.
-When they all resolve, response is delivered (or error caught using catch).
+'promiseAllConcurr' - checks inventory using promise.all so inventory for each (sunglasses, pants, bags) is checked concurrently.
+When they all resolve, response is delivered.